FlipperPA/wagtailcodeblock/README.md

         ('yaml', 'YAML'),
     )

 The are set as a tuple of the PrismJS code and a descriptive label.
+[Here is a list of available language highlighters on the PrismJS CDN we use](https://cdnjs.com/libraries/prism).

 ## Example Usage